HuttunenBe/countriesApp/README.md

 # 🌍 Countries App - 🚧 On going

-A countries app built as a project for React Advanced course at Business College Helsinki.
-With countries app you can view different countries and their information like currency, population and weather.
-The aim was to get more familiar with state management (Redux) and learn other advanced React topics.
+A countries app built as a project in class for the **React Advanced course** at Business College Helsinki.
+With this app, you can view different countries and their information such as currency, population, languages and weather.
+The aim is to gain hands-on experience with **state management (Redux)** and other more advanced React concepts.

-🌐 Live Demo
+🌐 Live Demo will be here

 ## ✅ Features

 * Display countries with currency and flags
 * Navigation with React router
-* 'More info' page with weather data (external API) and other details
+* 'More info' page with weather data (external API) and other country details
-* Mobile responsivness
+* Mobile responsive design

 ## 💻 What I learned